Linksys 3102 for Dummies

 Once the embedded web server is up and reachable, configuring the 3102 means

-making changes in the Voice tab while in Advance Admin mode:
+making changes in the Voice tab while in Admin mode (Basic or Advanced):

 - System: When you need to send logs to a syslog/debug server